Add Content > Text > Page Typeprofit

-Since 2000, NMTC have generated investment in low-income communities across all 50 states, the District of Columbia and Puerto Rico.
-According to the Treasury Department’s Community Development Financial Institutions Fund, to date the program has raised more than $31 billion in private capital, leveraging about $8 of private capital for every $1 of NMTC investment in distressed communities.
+Since 2000, the NMTC has generated investment in low-income communities across all 50 states, the District of Columbia and Puerto Rico.
+According to the U.S. Treasury Department’s Community Development Financial Institutions Fund, the program has raised more than $31 billion in private capital, leveraging about $8 of private capital for every $1 of NMTC investment in distressed communities.

-Your support is also needed to encourage members of Congress to cosponsor legislation extending the NMTC program – H.R.
-2655 and S. 996.
+Your support is needed to encourage members of Congress to cosponsor legislation extending the NMTC program.
 With continued outreach, we can meet our ultimate goal to make the NMTC program permanent.

 The New Markets Tax Credit (NMTC) program stimulates local economies in low-income, distressed communities.
-A proven, cost-effective tool, NMTCs support job creation and encourage small businesses to expand.
+A proven, cost-effective tool, the NMTC supports job creation and encourages small businesses to expand.

-Because of NMTCs, cities gain new tools for economic development, developers enjoy subsidized rates on debt or receive additional tax credit equity and investors fulfill CRA objectives and diversify their investment portfolio with commercial and mixed-use real estate.
+Because of the NMTC, cities gain new tools for economic development, developers enjoy subsidized rates on debt or receive additional tax credit equity and investors fulfill CRA objectives and diversify their investment portfolio with commercial and mixed-use real estate.

 Our investments also help cover up-front costs associated with installing energy-efficient, water-saving and other sustainable green-building features through our Enterprise Green Communities NMTC program.